 Action Item 71-05: TSB

 Kaleidoscope is a forum for universities, industry and research institutions of different fields, promoting the sharing of knowledge and identification of emerging ICT developments.
-ITU Kaleidoscope 2015 “Trust in the Information Society” is the seventh in the series of Kaleidoscope conferences and will take place in Barcelona, Spain, 9-11 December 2015.
+ITU Kaleidoscope 2015 “Trust in the Information Society” is the seventh in the series of Kaleidoscope conferences and took place in Barcelona, Spain, 9-11 December 2015.
+A membership promotional event tailored at academia was held prior to the Kaleidoscope 2015 conference.

-Kaleidoscope 2015 is organized by ITU and technically co-sponsored by the Institute of Electrical and Electronics Engineers (IEEE), IEEE Communications Society, and the Institute of Electronics, Information and Communication Engineers of Japan (IEICE).
-K-2015 will be held at the Universitat Autònoma de Barcelona and will contribute to the celebration of ITU’s 150th anniversary.

-Accepted and presented papers will be published in the Conference Proceedings and submitted for inclusion in IEEE Xplore.
-The best papers will also be evaluated for potential publication in IEEE Communications Magazine and other internationals journals.
-A prize fund totalling $10,000 will be awarded to the three best papers.

 The ITU academia membership category, launched in 2011, fortified the cause of the Kaleidoscope series, and the conference is increasing in importance as academia scales-up its engagement in ITU work.

 Action Item 71-06: TSB